chrisdavies/plite/README.md

 Include `plite.min.js`

+Or install using NPM:

+    npm install plite

+Or install using Bower:

+    bower install plite

 Plite should work as a shim for ES6 promises, if you do this:

     !this.Promise && (this.Promise = Plite);